bharath-blazecode/luna-turbopi-intelligent-robot/docs/contribution-statement.md

 # Contribution Statement

 LUNA was completed as a two-person robotics project.
-This repository presents a sanitized portfolio version of the work, focusing on the technical design, implementation process, system integration, validation, and engineering lessons learned.
+This repository documents the technical design, implementation, system integration, and engineering decisions from the project.

 ## Overview